 Eagle Vision Partner

 Lisa Meeches is one of the most dynamic and respected producers in the film industry and is Anishinaabe from Long Plain First Nation.
 After studying broadcasting in North Dakota, Lisa began her career in 1986 with the Native Media Network.
-She later began news reporting for Craig Broadcasting Systems in Manitoba and Alberta, where she established a liaison team who connected the newsroom with surrounding First Nations communities.
-Her journalism career recently came full circle with a Beyond Borders Media Award for her work on Taken as co-creator, executive producer, and host, for which Lisa has also been nominated for two Canadian Screen Awards (Best Factual Series, Best Cross Platform Project).
-Lisa is also an episode director on the series.
+She later began news reporting for Craig Broadcasting Systems in Manitoba and Alberta, where she established a liaison team that connected the newsroom with surrounding First Nations communities.
+Her journalism career recently came full circle with a Beyond Borders Media Award for her work on Taken as co-creator, executive producer, and host.
+Lisa also directs episodes of the series and has been nominated for two Canadian Screen Awards for Taken (Best Factual Series, Best Cross-Platform Project).

-Lisa has produced numerous projects to critical acclaim including The Sharing Circle, Canada’s longest-running Indigenous television series; Ice Road Truckers; Tipi Tales, a Parent’s Choice award-winning children’s series; and Elijah, a Gemini Award-winning MOW; and the 3 times nominated 2-time winner of CSA’s JACK.
+Lisa has produced numerous projects to critical acclaim including The Sharing Circle, Canada’s longest-running Indigenous television series; Ice Road Truckers; Tipi Tales, a Parent’s Choice award-winning children’s series; and Elijah, a Gemini Award-winning MOW; and the 3-times nominated 2-time winner of CSA’s Jack.
 She Executive Produced the 4-time CSA nominee and 2-time winner We Were Children, is widely praised by residential school survivors for its power to heal, while general audiences have been moved by its accurate and truthful portrayal of the impacts of Canada’s colonial past.
 Prior to this project, Lisa traveled the country with her team interviewing residential school survivors about their experiences for the Legacy of Hope project.
-Most recently Lisa served as Creative Director / Executive Producer for the National MMIWG Inquiry.
+Lisa was also the Director, Events Planning and Artistic Programming for the Truth and Reconciliation Commission.
+Most recently Lisa served as Creative Director/Executive Producer for the National MMIWG Inquiry.
 Her work was honoured with two gold medals at the international Shorty Awards for excellence in social media.
-Other Eagle Vision Inc. productions include the comedies Lovesick, Walk All Over Me, which premiered at TIFF and sold to the Weinstein Company, the politically-charged romantic comedy Blue State, and the Academy Award-winning feature film Capote.
-Lisa is Co-Executive Producer on the CBC/eOne series Burden of Truth.
+Lisa is co-executive producer on the CBC/eOne/CW series Burden of Truth, in prep for Season 4.

-Lisa also devotes considerable time to other causes.
-Lisa has been critical to the success of the Manito Ahbee Festival since its inception 15 years ago where she has acted in the capacity of board chair on a volunteer basis until recently stepping down to assume the role of Executive Director.
+Lisa has been critical to the success of the Manito Ahbee Festival since its inception 15 years ago where she has acted in the capacity of board chair on a volunteer basis until stepping down to assume the role of Executive Director.
 True to her heritage, Lisa is a renowned champion fancy shawl dancer.
 Lisa is Executive Producer of Orange Daisy Project, a social action campaign in support of mental health for teen girls.
 Among her numerous awards and nominations are: the 2007 National Aboriginal Achievement Award for Media & Communication, the 2009 YMCA-YWCA Woman of Distinction Award in the area of Creative Communications, the University of Manitoba's Excellence in Aboriginal Business Leadership Award, the Women in Film and Television 2009 Crystal Award for Mentorship, the Order of Manitoba, and she was even Ms. Chatelaine.

-Some of Irving’s other television productions include Jack, an MOW for CBC that was the winner of two CSA’s; the award-winning long-running doc series The Sharing Circle; the multiple Parents’ Choice Gold Award-winning children’s series Tipi Tales; and numerous one-off documentaries.
+Some of Irving’s other television productions include Jack, a made-for-TV movie for CBC that was the winner of two CSA’s; the award-winning long-running doc series The Sharing Circle; the multiple Parents’ Choice Gold Award-winning children’s series Tipi Tales; and numerous one-off documentaries.

-Irving has a strong focus on talent development and has mentored and supported numerous emerging writers, directors, producers and crew.
+Irving has a strong focus on talent development and has mentored and supported numerous emerging writers, directors, producers, and crew.
 He is also a strong supporter financially and in-kind to independent films.
 Irving is a sponsor and the facilitator of the Whistler Film Festival Indigenous Filmmakers Fellowship.
-Irving is a member of the Board of Directors of the CMPA and is Co-Chair of the CMPA Industrial Relations Committee.
+Irving is a member of the Board of Directors of the CMPA and is Co-Chair of the CMPA Industrial Relations Committee and has been an industry leader in the province's and nation's COVID protocols for production.

 Eagle Vision Partner, Head of Development

-Rebecca was showrunner of Eagle Vision’s Taken, and an award-winning episode writer and director of the series.
-She won a Beyond Borders Media Award and was nominated for three Canadian Screen Awards — Best Factual Series, the Barbara Sears Award for Best Editorial Research, and Best Cross Platform Project.
+Rebecca was co-creator, showrunner executive producer, and an award-winning episode writer and director of Eagle Vision's Taken.
+She won a Beyond Borders Media Award and was nominated for three Canadian Screen Awards — Best Factual Series, the Barbara Sears Award for Best Editorial Research, and Best Cross-Platform Project.
 She was project lead on the Taken Knowledge Keeper App.
 Most recently, Rebecca was part of the Eagle Vision team who were honoured as finalists for five international Shorty Awards (the best of the world’s social media), winning gold distinction for two.
+Rebecca also writes and directs the Taken podcast.
 Formerly one of Western Canada’s top casting directors, Rebecca also oversees casting for many of Eagle Vision’s projects.

-Rebecca is devoted to mentorship, working with the CMPA, Film Training Manitoba, Freeze Frame, Women in the Director’s Chair, Women in View, Creative Manitoba, and several other organizations to support diverse artists of all ages in film, television, and theatre, and various charitable and social organizations.
+Rebecca is devoted to mentorship, working with the CMPA (member of Skills Development and TV committees), Film Training Manitoba, Freeze Frame, Women in the Director’s Chair, Women in View, Creative Manitoba, and several other organizations to support diverse artists of all ages in film, television, and theatre, and various charitable and social organizations.
+She also co-founded the Gimli Film Festival's Future is Female* Mentorship Program.

 In-House Producer, Head of Business Affairs